MarkBuffalo/HULKBUSTER/README.md

 ## What does it do?

-Checks if the Rogue Fitness grab bags and other products are in stock, and tells you which ones are in stock, then opens a web browser and plays an alarm.
+Checks if the Rogue Fitness products are in stock, and tells you which ones and which options are in stock, then opens a web browser and plays an alarm.
+Some features do not work.
+This is a work-in-progress.

 # Install
 ```